 - e.
 If the occurrence involves equipment/instrument problems and/or failure, remove it from service, tag it with attached Equipment Out of Service Form and follow up appropriately with Beaumont Biomedical/Facilities or the equipment vendor as applicable. - 2.
 Blood Bank Rejected Specimen Log: This method is used for reporting deviations in the specimen collection process.
-If it is determined that a Blood Bank specimen is improperly collected in accordance with Transfusion Medicine policy, Triaging And Identifying Acceptable Samples For Testing this form will be documented and the following steps will be followed: - a.
+If it is determined that a Blood Bank specimen is impropeERS (Event Reporting System) RLDatix collected in accordance with Transfusion Medicine policy, Triaging And Identifying Acceptable Samples For Testing this form will be documented and the following steps will be followed: - a.
 Cancel current tests.
 Refer to Transfusion Medicine policy, Triaging and Identifying Acceptable Blood Samples for Testing, and Laboratory Procedure for Canceling Orders on Unacceptable Inpatient Specimens. - b.
 Notify the patient caregiver.
 If needed re-order the test for recollection in Epic. - c.
 Complete attached Blood Bank Rejected Specimen Log. - d.
-DB, FH, GP, TR, TTW: Report the specimen collection error in the hospital incident reporting system for follow up by the employee manager (phlebotomy or nursing).
-Refer to RL Solutions Quality/Safety Report Instructions. - e.
-RO: QA Lead/Designee will save a scan of the Blood Bank Rejected Specimen Log on the S: Drive along with a color scan of the rejected specimen's label.
-The error in the specimen collection will be reported to the corresponding manager via email for follow up. - 3.
+Report the specimen collection error in the hospital incident reporting system for follow up by the employee manager (phlebotomy or nursing).
+Refer to ERS (Event Reporting System) RLDatix Solutions Quality/Safety Report Instructions. - e.
+RO: QA Lead/Designee will enter the information into excel data collection spreadsheet on the S: Drive. - 3.
 Quality Safety Reports (QSR): This method of variance reporting is used to submit hospital variances, rather than internal Blood Bank variances.
 QSRs should be generated for a critical error or a near miss event and any other occurrence/incident that is inconsistent with the routine operation of the hospital or the routine care of patients. - a.
 For most events, the Blood Bank Manager/Supervisor designee will initiate a QSR that involves Blood Bank related events. - b.
-QSRs are submitted online through the Beaumont Health Intranet using the RL Solutions application using RL Solutions Quality/Safety Report Instructions.
+QSRs are submitted online through the Beaumont Health Intranet using online application ERS (Event Reporting System) RLDatix Solutions Quality/Safety Report Instructions.